 The reunion committee should maintain a written record of funds received, from whom, dates, amounts, etc. This will avoid confusion and keep the finances in order.

-Notwithstanding the best plans of any reunion committee, there will probably be one or more matters that will pop up at the last minute that may require some funding.
-An unanticipated sales tax, problems with a check or a host of other possibilities.
+Notwithstanding the best plans of any reunion committee, there will probably be one or more matters that will pop up at the last minute that may require additional funding.
 In such instances, the reunion committee might find itself short in paying the final tab.
-In such instances some reunion committee members have chipped in to take care of such contingencies.
+Some reunion committee members have chipped in to take care of such contingencies.
 In other instances, a particularly prosperous class member has stepped forward to take care of the shortfall.
 The chairperson of the reunion committee may be in the best position to keep track of these matters and to ensure that no cost overruns are incurred.